ablackcat04/I2P2-TowerDefense-Student/README.md

 Prove of informed (X(Twitter) DM):
 ![img.png](img.png)
 ---
-## Work Allocation
+## Work Allocation & Features

-the one in front means do more work cross means the one do less work but still engaged
+the one in front means do more work cross means the one do much less work but still engaged

 ### Miscellaneous Tasks